Eschatologue/CM_wiki/docs/equipment/armour/index.md

 Armour Class (AC) is a measurement of how difficult a creature is to be hit by an attack.
 In order to successfully hit a creature, the results of an attack roll must have a number equal to or greater than the target's Armour Class.
 AC can be increased by equipping armour and shields, by selecting certain feats when leveling up, utilizing certain spells, or when the DM decide that their creatures requires more AC. ~~Damn.. you guys rolled high.....~~

-### Base AC from Armor
+### Base AC from Armour

 *Main Article: [Armour Type](./armour-table.md)*

-Each type of armor provides a base AC.
-The three main categories of armor are light, medium, and heavy, and each has different rules for how they interact with your Dexterity modifier.
+Each type of armour provides a base AC.
+The three main categories of armour are light, medium, and heavy, and each has different rules for how they interact with your Dexterity modifier.

-#### Light Armor
+#### Light Armour

 - **Padded:** Base AC 11 + Dexterity modifier.
 - **Leather:** Base AC 11 + Dexterity modifier.
 - **Studded Leather:** Base AC 12 + Dexterity modifier.

-#### Medium Armor
+#### Medium Armour

 - **Hide:** Base AC 12 + Dexterity modifier (maximum of +2).
 - **Chain Shirt:** Base AC 13 + Dexterity modifier (maximum of +2).